January 13th History, Trivia and Fun Facts

 January 13th Birthday Quotes

-The explorers of the past were great men and we should honour them.
+The explorers of the past were great men and we should honor them.
 But let us not forget that their spirit lives on.
 It is still not hard to find a man who will adventure for the sake of a dream or one who will search, for the pleasure of searching, not for what he may find.

 It’s not what you are in Hollywood – it’s what people think you are.